-The University is undertaking a set of steps related to child care planning for the Twin Cities campus.
-The steps were shaped to align with guiding values and values recommended by the Provost's Child Care Advisory Committee (PCCAC), which was jointly convened by Executive Vice President Karen Hanson and University governance leaders in spring 2018.
+The University has undertaken a set of steps related to child care planning for the Twin Cities campus.
+The steps were shaped to align with guiding values and values recommended by the Provost's Child Care Advisory Committee (PCCAC), which was jointly convened by the president, provost, and University governance leaders in spring 2018.
 (View committee report.)

 - Unification of the Shirley G. Moore Lab School (SMLS) and the Child Development Center (CDC) into a single, academically rooted program within CEHD.
 The unified, research-based program will accommodate all children currently served by existing Lab School and CDC.
 A program integration planning process is under way as part of CEHD collegiate academic planning.
 Concurrently, University Services is working with CEHD on strategic expansion of the current CDC building in order to serve the unified program.
 Information and FAQs about this college-led process can be found on the CEHD program unification website: unifiedprogram.umn.edu.

 News and Updates

 Report of Provost's Child Care Advisory Committee

 of the Provost's Child Care Advisory Committee for the TC campus (Aug.
 2018)